hphelion/documentation/community/community.install.virtual.md

 		# ssh-keygen -t rsa -N

+### Filesystem checking

-**Note:** Filesystem checking on reboot is disabled by default for the seed, undercloud and overcloud nodes.
+Filesystem checking on reboot is disabled by default for the seed, undercloud and overcloud nodes.
 We recommend periodically manually running fsck to verify filesystem integrity.

 ## Installing HP Helion OpenStack Community ## {#install}